Harassment

 unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, submission to which is made a term or condition of a person’s exercise or enjoyment of any right, privilege, power, or immunity, either explicitly or implicitly.

-What is the punishment for a charge of Harassment?
+What is the penalty for a Texas Harassment offense?

 (A) the offense was committed against a child under 18 years of age with the intent that the child: